3point14guy/notes/1_command_line/intro_to_programming_and_command_line.md

 * **ASK QUESTIONS!!** -
     * Clarifying and deepening - Great!
     * Pontification or too specific - Save for Office Hours!
     * Pay attention when others ask questions: Do your best to answer that question to yourself.
-By testing yourself this way, you see what you really know and if you’ve made wrong assumptions.
+By testing yourself this way, you see what you really know and if you’ve made any wrong assumptions.
     * In fact, every time you run a block a code, you should be anticipating what result you will get.
 Ask yourself what is going to happen when I run this?
 If you get the result you expected, great.
 Many times you won’t and you’ll want to use the computer’s response to formulate your next steps.

 * Be active and engaged in the development community.
 Go to meetups and stay on top of new technologies.
 Always be learning!